Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Choose a planting tray that has small holes in the bottom.
 These holes are how the arugula microgreens will eventually get their water.

-Yes, we mist the soil and seeds with water, but after that, they never see water over the top again.
+Yes, we mist the soil and seeds with water, but they never see water over the top again.

-So, besides a tray that has holes in the bottom, you will need a tray without holes large enough to hold the planting tray.
+So, besides a tray with holes in the bottom, you will need a tray without holes large enough to hold the planting tray.

 Our Home Microgreens trays are perfect for this.
-The planting tray evenly waters from the bottom, the tight-fitting watering tray forces water up into the planting tray.
+The planting tray evenly waters from the bottom, and the tight-fitting watering tray forces water into the planting tray.

 Also, since the watering tray fits so tightly, it’s impossible to overwater.
 So extra water will be forced out.

 Arugula seed is relatively small and difficult to plant individually.
-Not saying it can't be done, only that personally, I don't have the patience to space out the seed.
+I’m not saying it can’t be done, but I don’t have the patience to space out the seed.